Diseases & Conditions > Breast Reconstruction

 Reconstruction of the Nipple and Areola

 Once your breast has been reconstructed, you can choose to have a nipple and areola (the surrounding dark tissue) created.
 This is done as a separate, outpatient procedure after the reconstruction heals, usually under local anesthesia.
 The nipple is usually reconstructed using the skin around the new breast mound.
 In some women, the skin is taken from other areas of your own body, such as from your opposite nipple, ear, eyelid, groin, upper inner thigh, buttocks or the newly created breast.
 The areola is created with tattooing a few weeks later.
+In some women who have had radiation to the reconstructed breast, nipple reconstruction may not be possible.
+In these women, options will include a prosthetic nipple or a 3-D nipple and areolar tattooing.

 It's important that you have realistic expectations about your breast reconstructive surgery.
 Among the issues to consider are: